Mehul1729/RL-for-IGT/README.md

 ---

-**Loss Function used --> Cross Entropy Style loss for Discounted Returns and learned log probabilities of action from each trial :**
+**Loss Function used → Cross Entropy style loss for Discounted Returns and learned log probabilities of action from each trial:**

 ![eqn](https://github.com/Mehul1729/RL-for-IWT/blob/4257898f7b82063d5727a644464e7ca844494aef/Policy_Learning/Plots/eqn%20of%20lss%20.png)